 After a restore point is selected, you will be presented with information about the application snapshot being migrated (e.g., time, originating policy, artifacts) and, more importantly, the option to configure the destination by selecting a mobility profile.

-created and then click on
+Finally, click on

 Export.
-After confirming the export, as
+After confirming the export, the

 Import policies are not needed for restoring from backups that use export profiles.
 They are only supported for importing applications into a cluster that is different than where the application was captured from.
 The protecting applications section has more details.

 Importing an application snapshot is again very similar to the policy